OuYangMinOa/flask-video-stream/README.md

-# This projec using uv
+# This project using uv

 ```
 pip install uv